tscheepers/Wikipedia-Summary-Dataset/README.md

 ( 7459977
 …
 ```

-Scripts to create the create the dataset
----

 Scripts to create the dataset are provided in this repository.
 They require a local wikipedia installation and access to its MySQL database to get the page identifiers (`page_id`).
 Additionally we would ask you not to build the dataset youself if this is not needed, since building the dataset would require calling the Wikipedia API for every page and this puts strain on their API. **Please respect the `maxlag=5` parameter.**